jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 > Note: You should now have access to all features in your local environment however you will need to do the same in staging and production.

 ## Day-to-Day Dev Environment Launch
-Any day you are doing development that requires browser access the development site you should:
+Any day you are doing development that requires browser access to the local development site you should:

 Start Terminal tab #1 and do:
 ```